-The Paint Designer lets you create hand drawn paint animation objects (such as your written signature) on top of a color board, image, or video clip in your video production.
+The Paint Designer\ lets you create hand drawn paint animation objects (such as your written signature) on top of a color board, image, or video clip in your video production.

-Click on and then to open the Paint Designer.
+In the Edit module, click on 🖭 and then 🖉 to open the Paint Designer.